kulkarnisuraj92/wilcoxon-signed-rank-test/README.md

 ## Implementation

-* In wilcoxon module wilcoxon_test function is implemented which calculated correlation rank
+* In wilcoxon module wilcoxon_test function is implemented which calculates correlation rank
 * In main module input file is read and best match is calculated as per requirement

 ## Execution